An equivalence between critical points for rank constraints versus low-rank factorizations: Convergence guarantees

 \subsection{Existing results}

 We now summarize the existing results as well as our own findings, for the different types of assumptions and different styles of guarantees outlined above: \begin{itemize} \item Near-isometry + Vanishing gradient $\Rightarrow$ Global optimality.\\ For the most well-behaved problems, where the objective function $\f(X)$ exhibits both near-isometry and a vanishing gradient, it is possible to prove convergence to an (approximate) globally optimal estimate $\Xh$.
-For full-dimensional projected gradient descent algorithm, this has been established in the case of a least squares objective \citep{oymak2018sharp}; for factorized algorithms, an analogous result (no spurious local minima) has been established for certain least squares objectives \citep{bhojanapalli2016global,ge2016matrix,ge2017no,park2016non} and more generally for functions $\f$ with a near-isometry property \citep{zhu2017global}.
+For full-dimensional projected gradient descent algorithm, this has been established in the case of a least squares objective \citep{oymak2018sharp}; for factorized algorithms, an analogous result (no spurious local minima) has been established for certain least squares objectives \citep{bhojanapalli2016global,ge2016matrix,ge2017no,park2016non} and more generally for functions $\f$ with a near-isometry property \citep{zhu2018global}.
 (We will show in the present work that under near-isometry + vanishing gradient, both full-dimensional and factorized approaches contain no spurious local minima.)

-\item Arbitrary conditioning + Vanishing gradient $\Rightarrow$ Local optimality.\\ With a non-ideal condition number $\kappa > 1$, assuming a vanishing gradient condition is sufficient to prove a local optimality result, both for full-dimensional PGD \citep{barber2017gradient} and for factorized approaches \citep{chen2015fast}; in the stronger setting of a near-isometry and a vanishing gradient, the local optimality result for factorized approaches has been also established by many works, including \citet{candes2015phase,zheng2015convergent,tu2015low,bhojanapalli2016dropping,jain2013low}.
+\item Arbitrary conditioning + Vanishing gradient $\Rightarrow$ Local optimality.\\ With a non-ideal condition number $\kappa > 1$, assuming a vanishing gradient condition is sufficient to prove a local optimality result, or the existence of basin of attraction, both for full-dimensional PGD \citep{barber2017gradient} and for factorized approaches \citep{chen2015fast}; in the stronger setting of a near-isometry and a vanishing gradient, the local optimality result for factorized approaches has been also established by many works, including \citet{candes2015phase,zheng2015convergent,Zheng2016Convergence,tu2015low,bhojanapalli2016dropping,jain2013low}.
 Note that all of the previous local optimality results for factorized problems are built upon identifying local region of attraction for globally optimal solution $\Xh$ in the {\em factorized} space $(A,B)$.
 (We will give in the present work the local region of attraction in the {\em full-dimensional} representations $X=AB^\top$.)

 \item Arbitrary conditioning + Arbitrary gradient $\Rightarrow$ Restricted optimality.\\ In the most challenging setting, where we allow both arbitrary condition number $\kappa$ and an arbitrarily large gradient, restricted optimality guarantees can still be obtained.
 This is established for the full-dimensional PGD algorithm \citep{jain2014iterative,liu2018between}, as well as its variants, such as approximate low-rank projection \citep{becker2013randomized,soltani2017fast}, and projection with debiasing step \citep{yuan2018gradient}; for sparse problems specifically, the analogous restricted optimality result has been established \citep{shen2017tight}.
 On the other hand, there is no known result for restricted optimality guarantees within the factorized approach.
 (We will show in the present work that it holds also for the factorized approach.) \end{itemize}